Dog Bite Lawyer Near You — San Bernardino & Riverside County

 Typically the owner’s liability insurance (home insurance/policy) responds; we also coordinate health care/coverage and pursue reimbursement at settlement or verdict.

-The statute of limitations is strict and can differ for public‑entity claims.
+The statute of limitations is generally two years from the date of the attack and can be shorter for public‑entity claims.
 Call for legal advice so we can protect deadlines under California law.

 We evaluate premises liability and whether a landlord or business failed a duty of care/duty to warn.